 Alright, this month’s question comes from Amy Martin.
 “I’d like to know more about the sacral SI all the way down to the hamstring connection.
 I’ve been struggling with something for months and months.
 First, left side for months then it resolved.
 Now, right side for months.”[DK: Not so uncommon, just so you know Amy.]
 “When it starts, it starts high over the SI and sacrum I think, and works its way down to my hamstrings and feels like attachments are involved until everything is tight and I lose flexibility on one side.
 It’s worse some days, better others.
 When I’m able to practice with an instructor that understands anatomy and can give me good forward folded adjustments, it can go away for the entire practice, just magically apparently.”

 “Also, working pressure points to release something right at the hip crease in the front on whatever side is acting up at the time seems to help the ice pick sensation when it gets to that point.
 This seems to be a later manifestation of whatever the root issue is.”[DK: My article on the sensation was helpful for this.
 I wrote an article on hip pinching in a twist.
 If you go to yoganatomy.com, just drop hip pinching into the search area there and it will pop up for you.
 I’ll say something more about it though.]

 “It’s some kind of cascade reaction and it’s driving me batty.
 And I’d like to understand things better so that I can perhaps help myself keep it at bay or keep it from starting.”

-The other possibility is that if it’s the other side that you feel it in the hamstring, if that hamstring got tight, maybe a reaction to a problem, I don’t know, but if it got tight, it could be part of what pulled that side of your pelvis down and back.
+There’s another possibility if it’s the other side where you feel it in the hamstring.
+If that hamstring got tight—maybe a reaction to a problem—I don’t know, but if it got tight, it could be part of what pulled that side of your pelvis down and back.

 Alright, I hope that helped.
 Alright everybody, if you want to submit your own question, yoganatomy.com/myquestion.
 Bye.